google/applied-computing-series/ac1/_sources/sql/joining.rst

 ..
 TODO(raskutti): Link to Module B section on joining.

-In Sheets, when you need to join data across multipl spreadsheets, you use ``VLOOKUP``.
+In Sheets, when you need to join data across multiple spreadsheets, you use ``VLOOKUP``.
 In SQL, you use the ``JOIN`` keyword. ``JOIN`` is used to join multiple tables on a common column.
 You specify the common column on which you wish to join using the ``ON`` keyword.